sudowing/cms-utilization-db/README.md

 # CMS Utilization & Payment Database
-## The purpose of the project is to provide a containerized database service loaded with CMS data to increase the utility of the data resource.
+#### The purpose of the project is to provide a containerized database service loaded with CMS data in order to increase the utility of that data.

-### This is an effort aimed to support the pursuit of healthcare price transparency by making it easier for stakeholders to compare costs and understand finer details related to healthcare costs (for example: variance between charges & payments, variance in payments between providers for the same service, or average costs nationally for individual healthcare services).
+#### This is an effort aimed to support the pursuit of healthcare price transparency by making it easier for stakeholders to compare costs and understand finer details related to healthcare costs (for example: variance between charges & payments, variance in payments between providers for the same service, or average costs nationally for individual healthcare services).

 For additional domain information see :